luca1337/chess/README.md

 # Features:
 - Castling: Supported Castling from both sides (long && short Castling).
 - Enpassant: Supported.
-- Pawn promotion: Supported: everytime a pawn reaches the opposite side of the board, you can choose to promote it.
+- Pawn promotion: Supported: everytime a pawn reaches the opposite side of the board, you can choose whether you want to promote it.

 # Notes:
-Since i wrote this game from scratch without implementing any kind of special graph search algorithm, The king's Checkmate algorithm may not work properly in some situation that i couldn't test.
+Since i wrote this game from scratch without implementing any kind of special graph search algorithm, The king's Checkmate algorithm may not work properly in some situation that i couldn't even test.

 Have Fun!